-As part of the visualisation of uncertainty work, the research develops a standardised method of exchanging and analysing uncertainty, as well as developing a ‘toolbox’ of visualisation techniques to represent it.
-Moreover, Envitia has launched an online experiment to understand the perception of different aspects of uncertainty and the use of various visualisation techniques.
-More information about the online experiment will be available on the Envitia’s Blog site soon.
+As part of Envitia’s role on the Dstl Advanced Geospatial Information and Intelligence Services Research (AGIS) programme, is to conduct research that develops a standardised method of exchanging and analysing uncertainty, as well as developing a ‘toolbox’ of visualisation techniques to represent it.
+As a result, Envitia has launched an online experiment to understand perception of different uncertainty visualisations in real-world scenarios.

 Dr Adel Bolbol, GeoINT Consultant